ndcn/infer-subc/docs/infer_subc/utils/stats.md

 # infer_subc/utils/stats.py
-These functions take the segmentations and produce summary statistics with the `skimage.regionprops`

-# infer_subc/utils/stats_helper.py
-These _helper_ functions bulk process the segmentations to produce the stats.
+These functions formulate the methods used to carry out organelle quantification.

+::: infer_subc.utils.stats